KevinBohne/ALAppExtensions/AL-Code-Documentation.md

 }
 ```
 ----
-The AL documentation guideline follow closely those of the C# documentation.
-However, there are some minor differences.
-So keep reading!
+The AL documentation guidelines are similar to the C# documentation.
+However, there are some minor differences so keep reading.

 # Supported tags